artursniegowski/Mastering_Django_through_Projects/04-Restaurant-Management-API-DRF/README.md

 ---

-**The program was developed using python 3.11.2, Django 4.1, database - sqlite / MySQL, Django REST Framework 3.14, Djoser**
+**The RESTful API was developed using python 3.11.2, Django 4.1, database - sqlite / MySQL, Django REST Framework 3.14, Djoser**